Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 print("Tour:", tour, "length:", prob.objective.value())

-For 8 cities this is a toy; for 50–100 cities MTZ plus a good solver still works.
-Beyond that, practitioners use lazy subtour elimination callbacks — adding cuts only when violated — which scales to thousands of cities.
+For 8 cities the example is a toy.
+For 50 to 100 cities, MTZ combined with a good solver remains workable.
+Beyond that scale, practitioners use lazy subtour-elimination callbacks, which add cuts only when violated and scale to thousands of cities.

 Example 3: Production Scheduling with Setup Times

-We have 3 machines and 6 jobs.
+Consider three machines and six jobs.
 Each job must run on one machine.
 Each machine has a processing time per job and a setup time per (predecessor, job) pair.
-Minimize makespan (time when the last machine finishes).
+The objective is to minimise makespan, defined as the time at which the last machine finishes.

 from pulp import LpProblem, LpVariable, LpMinimize, lpSum, LpBinary, LpContinuous